 3. We become a persevering person

 If you don’t believe in yourself, you will abandon at the first hurdle, because this will become the confirmation of your worst fears.
 But when you trust what you can do, the obstacles become opportunities to learn and redefine your strategy.
-Without realizing it, self-confidence makes of you a persistent person, someone who don’t lose courage in adversity.
+Without realizing it, self-confidence makes of you a persistent person, someone who doesn’t lose courage in adversity.
 You understand that sometimes life does not tell you to “stop”, but rather “take a moment and recover your strength”.

 4. We stimulate others to trust ourselves